codeonlyjs/website/content/guide/apiUtilities.md

 ## fetchJsonAsset() {#fetchJsonAsset}

-Fetches a JSON asset
+Fetches a JSON asset.

- In the browser, issues a fetch request for an asset On the server, uses fs.readFile to load a local file asset
+In the browser, issues a fetch request for an asset
+On the server, uses fs.readFile to load a local file asset.

 The asset path must be absolute (start with a '/') and is resolved relative to the project root.